 The analysis is carried out in three steps.
 In the first, the established narratives regarding the key historical moments in the development of work regulations as contained in the secondary literature on co-determination and works constitution (Betriebsverfassung) will be critically evaluated by comparing them to the findings of regional case studies.

 The research project will reconstruct a multifaceted field of actors and institutions in which the normative order in the workplace was negotiated, codified and sometimes called into question.
-The aim is to present the discourses, practices, rules, norms and principles of this historical (labour) regime of normativity in a long durée perspective.
+The aim is to present the discourses, practices, rules, norms, and principles of this historical regime of normativity of industrial labour relations in a long durée perspective.